balmli/no.almli.thermostat/README.md

-# Thermostat
+# Virtual thermostat and humidity app

+## Device: VThermo

-Add this virtual thermostat to a zone with a temperature sensor and it will turn on / off heaters in the same zone.
+Add a virtual thermostat to a zone with a temperature sensor and it will turn on / off heaters in the same zone.

-## Flow cards

-### Device: VThermo
 #### Triggers

 - The temperature has changed.
 - The target temperature has changed.
-- The humidity has changed.
 - The thermostat turned off.
 - The thermostat turned on.